 - Hollywood Land — Inspired by the Golden Age of Hollywood, guests will feel like they have stepped back in time to Hollywood of the 1930s.

-- Ana & Elsa’s Royal Welcome, Animation Academy, Disney Junior – Live on Stage!, Monsters, Inc. Mike and Sulley to the Rescue!, Red Car Trolley, Turtle Talk with Crush, The Twilight Zone Tower of Terror, Frozen – Live at the Hyperion, Meet Olaf in Hollywood Land, Meet Super Heros in Hollywood Land
+- Ana & Elsa’s Royal Welcome, Animation Academy, Disney Junior – Live on Stage!, Monsters, Inc. Mike and Sulley to the Rescue!, Red Car Trolley, Turtle Talk with Crush, Guardians of the Galaxy – Mission: BREAKOUT!, Frozen – Live at the Hyperion, Meet Olaf in Hollywood Land, Meet Super Heros in Hollywood Land

 - Pacific Wharf — Visit a wharf such as Fisherman’s Wharf in San Francisco for some delicious food and sites.